 The temperature in a yoga room can vary from studio to studio, and teacher to teacher.
 At Full Circle, we try to keep all classes at an average temperature considered comfortable for most individuals.
 We DO NOT offer any “hot yoga” classes.
 If you are sensitive to hotter or colder temperatures, be sure to let your teacher or our staff know so we may ensure your comfort during any class you attend.

 What do I need?

 If you want to bring your own bottle of water, that’s great.
 The studio offers small towels if you get sweaty.
-We also have mats for sale and to borrow.
+We also have mats to borrow (we do not charge mat rental fees).
 Some students like to bring journals to process their experience after the class in our lounge area.
 We encourage all students to bring an open mind to each class.

 What should I wear?